-196 Section 6 - On-Call Time
+204 Section 7 - On-Call Time

-On-Call Time refers to off-site, on-call coverage intended to ensure coverage on weekends and after hours.
+On-Call Time refers to an after-hours system that includes off-site, on-call coverage and/or on-site coverage.
+This is intended to ensure coverage on weekends and after hours.
 On-Call Time shall be applicable for the following time periods: